indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 # Learn More

 I hope you enjoyed this tutorial and could see the advantages of the session sharing technique for multi-node applications.
+You can find all the code for this tutorial in [Github](https://github.com/indiepopart/webapp).

 Know that there are multiple options for session storage, we selected a database because of the ease of setup, but it might slow down your application.
 To learn more about session management, check out the following links:

 - [Spring Session](https://docs.spring.io/spring-session/docs/2.3.1.RELEASE/reference/html5/index.html)
 - [What's New with OAuth and OpenID Connect?](https://developer.okta.com/blog/2020/04/09/whats-new-with-oauth-and-oidc)